Hanlin-Dong/awesome-opensees/README.md

 * [Script Generation via Templates](https://github.com/ucgmsim/OpenSees_script-generation) - An inspiring example of using Python template engine [Jinjia2](http://jinja.pocoo.org/) to generate massive tcl scripts.
 * [Node-OpenSees](https://github.com/lge88/node-opensees) - A [Node.js](https://nodejs.org/) bind for OpenSees.
 (Not maintained, just for inspiration)

-## Procedure and Snippet
+## User Procedure
-Reuseable procedures and snippets.
+Reuseable user-defined procedures and snippets.
 All the files are stored in the `tcl` directory.

 ## Tutorial and Example
 Official and unofficial tutorials and examples in a variety of languages.